Blood in (and as) Art

 However, women of the world, do not worry!
 Because this story is based on a mistake made by the translators that lasted for centuries.
 In fact, the Hebrew word for “rib” is tselah, and that can also mean “side” or “half”.
 This word appears 49 times in the Bible with the meaning being “half”, and just once with the meaning being “rib”; only in the verses that describe Eve’s Creation.

 The Nativity of Jesus has always been one of the favorite subjects of Christian art, and it was especially so, in Italy between the Middle Ages and the Renaissance.
-Though, it also appears at the end of the 19th century in Symbolism, but losing its sacred meaning and becoming a symbol of maternity.
+However, it also appears at the end of the 19th century during the Symbolist period after losing its sacred meaning and becoming a symbol of maternity.

 The first artists to depict the scenes of the Nativity of Jesus painted almost word for word what they had read or knew about it from the Bible.
 The usual representation portrayed baby Jesus with Mary and Joseph, and the ox and the donkey with the angels above.